weakish/weakish.github.com/dive-into/typescript.md

 // that ignoring extra function parameters is actually very common in JavaScript.
 // This rules also applies to optional parameters and rest parameters
 // (a rest parameter is treated as if it were an infinite series of optional parameters.)

 // Similarly, to work with common JavaScript patterns,
 // function parameter is "bivariant" when assigning them.
 // (The only exception, introduced in TypeScript 2.4, is callback parameters of `map`,
 // which is checked in a contravariant manner.)
+// Thankfully, JavaScript 2.6 introduces `--strictFunctionTypes`, which is part of the `--strict` family of switches.
+// With `--strictFunctionTypes`, parameters in function are checked contravariantly instead of bivariantly,
+// except those originating in method or constructor declarations
+// Methods are excluded for TypeScript's crippled variance handling of generic classes and interfaces such as `Array<T>`.

 // And type parameters in generics only affect the resulting type
 // when consumed as part of the type of a member.
 //
 // A overload function `s` is a subtype of another overload function `u`
 // if each overload of `s` is a subtype of corresponding overload of `u`.

 // Narrow down types.
 //